cogentcore/core/README.md

 # TODO

+* MethView supports sub-menu that is list of args to a function -- list is from a field on obj or just given directly -- must be of type of arg or convertable to -- use for recents list  -- open recent proj

 * TextView:
     + draw bg at least even when empty -- blank proj should look like something is there
 	+ losing line numbers when typing new text, in some select cases